unsaved/sqltool-mswin/README.md

 # Description
-node.js module for executing SqlTool on MS Windows.
+node.js modules for executing SqlTool

+Each supported platform has a different Git branch and a different node module.

 SqlTool provides a scripting/automation interface and interactive console interface to JDBC Databases.